sddevelopment-be/penguin-pragmatic-patterns/content/concepts/emotional_communication.md

 We value to ability to stay rational, calm, and collected in any situation.

 Think of your run-of-the-mill action hero.
 In general, you will find they are extremely stoic.
 Nothing phases them.
-Their adversaries generally become frustrated with their inability to trigger a response from the hero, causing them to do loose their cool, make bad decisions to annoy the hero.
+Their adversaries generally become frustrated with their inability to trigger a response from the hero, causing them to do lose their cool, make bad decisions to annoy the hero.
 Their inability to stay calm leading directly to their downfall.

 Unlike these characters, most of us are not in total control of our emotions.
 We tend to get bored when listening to long-winded stories that